What is an e-cigarette?

 Unlike cigarettes, e-cigarettes don't contain tobacco and don't produce carbon monoxide, two of the most harmful components found in tobacco smoke.

-Many E-cigarettes do contain nicotine which although is addictive, it is the least harmful component of tobacco smoke.
+Many E-cigarettes do contain nicotine which, although is addictive, is the least harmful component of tobacco smoke.
 This makes e-cigarettes a useful quitting tool as the user is able to reduce cravings without consuming the harmful elements that are created when tobacco is burned.

 Evidence suggests that you are three times more likely to quit smoking with treatment and support.
 A recent study* has shown that e-cigarettes are almost twice as effective as other stop smoking aids, such as nicotine replacement therapy, when combined with behavioural support.

 If you or someone you know has tried quitting smoking but often relapse, vaping could be a helpful tool to keep you on track until you are able to be completely nicotine free.
 E-cigarettes should always be seen as a quitting aid and not as an alternative to tobacco to switch to, instead of quitting.

 In the UK, e-cigarettes are tightly regulated for quality and safety by the Medicines and Healthcare products Regulatory Agency (MHRA).
 The MHRA operates a yellow card scheme where e-cigarette users can report any issues.

 The most addictive part of a smoking is the nicotine you inhale.
 Though many also find themselves caught in the habit of occupying their hands or the routines and rituals they have created around smoking.
 Switching to e-cigarettes (also known as e-cigs or vapes) allows the person to stop consuming the 5000 chemicals, such as carbon monoxide and tar, which come along with smoking tobacco.
 Nicotine alone is relatively harmless.
 Vaping instead of smoking means you can get the nicotine your body is craving without the harmful substances that impact your health and appearance.